Nut-Free Baklava A Guide to Allergy-Safe Middle Eastern Pastry

 What is Baklava?

-• Nut Allergies: For those with nut allergies, even a small trace can trigger a severe reaction.
-Nut-free baklava offers a safe and delicious alternative to enjoy the flavours without the risk.
+Nut Allergies: For those with nut allergies, even trace amounts can trigger severe reactions.
+Nut-free baklava offers a safe alternative to enjoy these flavours without medical risk.

-• Exploring New Flavours: Even without nut allergies, some may simply prefer alternative fillings or seek to explore new flavour profiles.
-Nut-free baklava opens doors to creative combinations and exciting taste discoveries.
+Exploring New Flavours: Even without nut allergies, some simply prefer alternative fillings or seek creative variations.
+Nut-free baklava opens doors to exciting taste discoveries.

 Nut-Free Baklava Fillings